Available with Image Analyst license.

 The app restarts with the new settings enabled.

 The following requirements are needed to use active shutter eyewear with stereo mapping:

-- Your operating system must be Windows 8.1 or later.
+- Operating system must be Windows 8.1 or later

-You can enable your NVIDIA stereoscopic 3D settings from the NVIDIA Control Panel as follows:
+You can enable the NVIDIA Stereoscopic 3D settings from the NVIDIA Control Panel as follows: